parse-community/parse-dashboard/README.md

 ## CSV Export

+▶️ *Core > Browser > Export*

 This feature will take either selected rows or all rows of an individual class and saves them to a CSV file, which is then downloaded.
-CSV headers are added to the top of the file matching the property names.
+CSV headers are added to the top of the file matching the column names.

 > ⚠️ There is currently a 10,000 row limit when exporting all data.
 If more than 10,000 rows are present in the class, the CSV file will only contain 10,000 rows.